grncdr/node-any-db/README.md

 functionality of SQL database drivers, while avoiding altering driver behaviour as much as possible.

-The long-term goal of this project is to serve as the testing ground for finding a suitable common interface, then (hopefully) convincing driver implementors to support it natively.
-In short, any-db hopes to prove it's usefulness well enough that most of it can be obviated by the drivers themselves.

 ### Things it does

  * Supports MySQL, Postgres, and SQLite3 as equally as possible.
 (More driver